-For the transition period from to Commission file nur mber 1-12830 BioTime (Exact name of registrant as s California (State or other jurisdiction of incorporation or organization) 94-3127919 (I.R.S.
-Employer Identification No.) 1010 Atlantic Aven Alameda, Califo (Address of principal executi rnia 94501 Registrant's telephone number, include ding area code (510) 521-3390 Securities registered pursuant t o Section 12(b) of the Act Title of each class Common shares, no par value Common share purchase warrants expiring October 1, 2018 Name of exchange on which registered NYSE American NYSE American Securities registered pursuant to None Indicate by check mark if the registrant is a well-known seasoned issuer, a as defined in Rule 405 of the Securities Act.
-Yes \square No \boxtimes Indicate by check mark if the registrant is not required to file reports purs uant to Section 13 or Section 15(d) of the Act.
-Yes ☐ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports respectively 934 during the preceding 12 months (or for such shorter period that the registrant equirements for the past 90 days.
-Yes \boxtimes No \square quired to be filed by Section 13 or 15(d) of the Securities Exchange Act of nt was required to file such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant has submitted electronical equired to be submitted and posted pursuant to Rule 405 of Regulation S-T (\S 2) eriod that the registrant was required to submit and post such files).
-Yes \boxtimes No \square lly and posted on its corporate Web site, if any, every Interactive Data File 32.405 of this chapter) during the preceding 12 months (or for such shorter Indicate by check mark if disclosure of delinquent filers pursuant to Item and will not be contained, to the best of registrant's knowledge, in definitive proform 10-K or any amendment to this Form 10-K \square n 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, oxy or information statements incorporated by reference in Part III of this Indicate by check mark whether the registrant is a large accelerated filer, n emerging growth company.
-See the definitions of "large accelerated filer," ompany" in Rule 12b-2 of the Exchange Act. an accelerated filer, a non-accelerated filer, a smaller reporting company, or "accelerated filer," "smaller reporting company," and "emerging growth arge accelerated filer \square Non-accelerated filer \square (Do not check if a smaller reporting company) Accelerated filer ⊠ Smaller reporting company □ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant lew or revised financial accounting standards provided to Section 13(a) of the Exc has elected not to use the extended transition period for complying with any change Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): Yes □ No ⊠

-The approximate aggregate market value of voting common shares held by non-affiliates computed by reference to the price at which common shares were last sold as of June 30, 2017 was \$223,153,000.
-Shares held by each executive officer and director and by each person who beneficially owns more than 5% of the outstanding common shares have been excluded in that such persons may under certain circumstances be deemed to be affiliates.
-This determination of affiliate status is not necessarily a conclusive determination for other purposes.
+, OR ☐ TRANSITION REPORT PURSUANT OF THE SECURITIES EXCHA For the transition period from to Commission file numb per 1-12830 BioTime, (Exact name of registrant as spe California (State or other jurisdiction of incorporation or organization) 94-3127919 (I.R.S.
+Employer Identification No.) 1010 Atlantic Avenue Alameda, Californi (Address of principal executive ia 94501 Registrant's telephone number, includir ng area code (510) 521-3390 Securities registered pursuant to S Section 12(b) of the Act Title of each class Common shares, no par value Common share purchase warrants expiring October 1, 2018 Name of exchange on which registered NYSE American NYSE American Securities registered pursuant to So None ection 12(g) of the Act: Indicate by check mark if the registrant is a well-known seasoned issue er, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗷 Indicate by check mark if the registrant is not required to file reports po ursuant to Section 13 or Section 15(d) of the Act.
+Yes ☐ No 🗷 Indicate by check mark whether the registrant (1) has filed all reports Act of 1934 during the preceding 12 months (or for such shorter period that the resuch filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ required to be filed by Section 13 or 15(d) of the Securities Exchange egistrant was required to file such reports), and (2) has been subject to Indicate by check mark whether the registrant has submitted electronics.
+File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (shorter period that the registrant was required to submit and post such files).
+Yes § 232.405 of this chapter) during the preceding 12 months (or for such Indicate by check mark if disclosure of delinquent filers pursuant to It herein, and will not be contained, to the best of registrant's knowledge, in definitive of this Form 10-K or any amendment to this Form 10-K $\Box$ Indicate by check mark whether the registrant is a large accelerated company, or an emerging growth company.
+See the definitions of "large acce "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Accelerated filer Smaller reporting company □ Emerging growth company □ If an emerging growth company, indicate by check mark if the registra with any new or revised financial accounting standards provided to Section 13(a) Indicate by check mark whether the registrant is a shell company (as de- efined in Rule 12b-2 of the Exchange Act): Yes 🗖 No  The approximate aggregate market value of voting common shares held shares were last sold as of June 30, 2017 was \$223,153,000.
+Shares held by each exmore than 5% of the outstanding common shares have been excluded in that such this determination of affiliate status is not necessarily a conclusive determination. xecutive officer and director and by each person who beneficially owns h persons may under certain circumstances be deemed to be affiliates.